Expedia

 Approach:

-MAD Components began with in-depth research.
-The UX Writer and I thoroughly explored Expedia’s top-performing value propositions, guest/user journeys, and pain points.
-Additionally, we conducted an extensive global audit to gain insights into how competitors and industry leaders approached the promotion of mobile app downloads.
+MAD components began with in-depth research.
+The UX writer and I analyzed Expedia’s top value propositions, user journeys, and pain points, and conducted a global audit to understand how competitors promoted mobile app downloads.

 Top performing value propositions